minamide-group/regex-matching-analyzer/README.md

 A hyphen `-` put at the head or tail of bracket, or immediately before or after a predefined character class represents just a hyphen as symbol.

-The following special character can be used only in a character classes.
+The following special character can be used only in character classes.
 - `\b`: backspace (`\u0008`)

 ### Anchors